Last Updated on January 21, 2023

 The Turnaround Tuesday trading strategy

 We start with the well-known Turnaround Tuesday trading strategy.
-Despite being well known for about four decades, it’s still working well.
+Despite being well-known for about four decades, it’s still working well.
 Because this strategy is covered earlier, we’ll only show an example of the Turnaround Tuesday variants:

 Holiday effect overnight

 In a previous article, we covered how the S&P 500 performs around all the US holidays.
-Seasonal trading strategies are relatively persistent, and it turns out there are quite a few possibilities of making good short-term trading strategies out of seasonal patterns.
+Seasonal trading strategies are relatively persistent, and it turns out there are quite a few possibilities for making good short-term trading strategies out of seasonal patterns.

 Below is a trading edge that trades around one of the holiday seasonalities:

 There are not many trades, 94 trades since 1993, but the average is a solid 0.55% with a 70% win ratio.
-We believe these are pretty good stats for holding a position 24 hours, and the strategy is also a bit logical.
+We believe these are pretty good stats for holding a position for 24 hours, and the strategy is also a bit logical.

 End of month effect

-The end-of-month effect is also well known and is somewhat overlapping with the turn of the month trading strategy.
+The end-of-month effect is also well-known and is somewhat overlapping with the turn of the month trading strategy.
 We use this effect in our own trading and here is an example of a one-day overnight trade: